samuelo-101/Baking-App/README.md

 # Acknowledments
 - Source code for Exo Media player was obtained and adapted from the Udacity Android Developer Nanodegree Tutorials.
-Github Repository ca be found here:
+Github Repository can be found here: https://github.com/udacity/AdvancedAndroid_ClassicalMusicQuiz/tree/TMED.06-Solution-AddMediaButtonReceiver

 - Some images uses were obtained from Pixabay.
 The following two URLs specificaly: https://pixabay.com/en/food-epicure-meal-delicious-dark-3337715/ AND https://pixabay.com/en/dough-cook-recipe-italian-flour-943245/